JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

 end
 ```

-Note that in this example `exe` can be replaced with any name of your choice:
+Note that in the latter form `exe` can be replaced with any name of your choice:
 with the
 [`do`-block](https://docs.julialang.org/en/v1/manual/functions/#Do-Block-Syntax-for-Function-Arguments-1)
 syntax you are defining the name of the variable that will be used to actually
 call the binary with
 [`run`](https://docs.julialang.org/en/v1/base/base/#Base.run).

+The former form is only available when using Julia v1.6, but should be
+preferable going forward, as it is thread-safe and generally more flexible.

 A common point of confusion about `ExecutableProduct`s in JLL packages is why
-this function is needed: while in principle you could directly run the
+these function wrappers are needed: while in principle you could run the
-executable directly by using its absolute path in `run`, this wrapper function
+executable directly by using its absolute path in `run`, these functions ensure
-ensures that the executable will find all shared libraries it needs while running.
+that the executable will find all shared libraries it needs while running.

 In addition to the function called `mungify_exe`, for this product there will be
 the following unexported variables: